-4.3 Different text where a partial transfer of right has taken place pursuant to Art.
-61 or Rule 78
+4.3 Different text where a transfer of right has taken place pursuant to Art.
+61 or Rule 78 in respect of certain designated states

-4.3.1 Different text where a partial transfer of right takes place pursuant to Art.
+4.3.1 Different text where a transfer of right takes place pursuant to Art.
 61 in examination proceedings

-Art.
-61(1)(b) Rule 17 Rule 18(1) and (2) If by a final decision pursuant to Art.
-61 it is adjudged that a third party is entitled to the grant of a European patent in respect of only part of the matter disclosed in the European patent application, the original European patent application must contain, "where appropriate", for the designated Contracting States in which the decision was taken or recognised, claims, a description and drawings which are different from those for the other designated Contracting States (see also H-III, 4.1 and C-IX, 2).
+If by a final decision pursuant to Art.
+61 it is adjudged that a third party is entitled to the grant of a European patent, the original European patent application must contain, "where appropriate", for the designated Contracting States in which the decision was taken or recognised or must be recognised on the basis of the Protocol on Recognition, claims, a description and drawings which are different from those for the other designated Contracting States (see also H-III, 4.1 and C-IX, 2).